tale-toul/OCP4baremetalIPI/README.md

 The console and oauth URLs can be changed from their default values, but can only be accessed using the configured URL, and the new DNS names must be resolvable from inside the cluster: [Customizing the console route](https://docs.openshift.com/container-platform/4.9/web_console/customizing-the-web-console.html#customizing-the-console-route_customizing-web-console) and [Customizing the OAuth server URL](https://docs.openshift.com/container-platform/4.9/authentication/configuring-internal-oauth.html#customizing-the-oauth-server-url_configuring-internal-oauth)

-A local DNS server based on dnsmasq or adding the names to the locahost file could be used to resolve the console and oauth internal DNS names.
+DNS entries for the API and APPS endpoints, resolving to the public IP of the physical host need to be created.
+A public DNS resolver, a [local DNS server based on dnsmasq](#configuring-dns-resolution-with-dnsmasq) or adding the entries to the locahost file could be used to resolve the console and oauth internal DNS names.

 The reverse proxy also supports the websocket protocol used in the web console to show some of the cluster information like the container logs.